March 9, 2026

 But that's a very complicated story.
 But the liver, very, very interesting.
 And I believe it has to do with, there are several things that glyphosate, there are several enzymes that glyphosate disrupts.
 And some of them are really critical in the mitochondria.
 So there's a succinate dehydrogenase is an enzyme that's super critical in the mitochondria.

 That's been shown in multiple studies and I gave the references in the book.
 But there's another enzyme that I think glyphosate is suppressing that hasn't been studied.
-It's called PEPCK, Phosphoenylpyruvate carboxykinase.
+It's called PEPCK, phosphoenolpyruvate carboxykinase.
 It's a very, very important enzyme everywhere.
 But in the liver, it plays a super, a super role.
 And it basically is essential for being able to process fats through the mitochondria and turn them into sugar.

 And so there's a whole process.
 The liver can actually kind of reverse engineer and make sugar out of fats.
 And it needs this enzyme to do that.
 And this enzyme has a characteristic structure at the place where there's a critical glycine residue that binds phosphate.
 And I talk about in my book, it's exactly modeled by the enzyme that glyphosate famously disrupts in the plants called EPSP synthase.

 So there's some, you know, biology, technical biology behind this.
 But when you study, people have identified EPSP synthase, how glyphosate disrupted.

-That's been the argument.
-That's the enzyme that the plants totally depend on to make critical aromatic amino acids.
-Glyphosate disrupts that enzyme.
-The plant dies.
+That's been the argument that's the enzyme that the plants totally depend on to make critical aromatic amino acids.
+Glyphosate disrupts that enzyme, the plant dies.

-Therefore, our cells are safe.
+That's the basic story of how glyphosate kills the plants.
+And then the good, the happy, happy line is that, oh, we don't have that pathway, we don't have that enzyme, therefore, our cells are safe.
 That's the argument that's used to say this is a great chemical, because it doesn't affect our, we don't have the enzyme that it affects in the plants.
 But the problem is we have other enzymes that are lookalikes to that enzyme.

-And you can find those enzymes and you can see that if glyphosate were to cause the same problem for those enzymes, you would have the very things we see that glyphosate causes.
+And you can find those enzymes and you can see that, if glyphosate were to cause the same problem for those enzymes, you would have the very things we see that glyphosate causes.
 So it's all a big puzzle that I've worked out in the book in great detail.
 I'll tell you, I tried to make the book as light as possible.
 So don't be too scared away by the biology.
 There is some biology in there, but it's, I tried to kind of buffer it with some explanations and some help for the people who don't have a biology background.

 So I'm hoping that it can reach a lot, a larger audience than just the experts.
 But anyway, getting back to this PEPCK, really, really fascinating, because if that enzyme is disrupted, you're going to get fatty liver disease because mitochondria can't process fats.
 And you're going to get high blood sugar because the body needs to depend on that enzyme to turn other things into sugar when the blood sugar drops low.
 So what, you know, if your blood sugar goes too low, you end up in a coma.